 But What If Another Student Has a Higher Grade for the Same Work?

 This is tricky.
 Unless you’re in some sort of math or science course where the grade can be objectively compared (as in you filled out the same multiple choice bubble for the answer and your friend got points but you did not), it’s still unlikely that your grade challenge will be successful.
-(You should have also addressed these small problems during the semester and before you received your final grade–preferably by asking the instructor to explain the problem to you and why you did not receive full credit.)
 First of all, instructors do not like to change other students’ grades based on student complaints.
 That is, they are extremely unlikely to lower Student A’s grade because you complained that Student A did not write a strong paper or contribute much to your group work.
 But will they raise your grade?

 Again, this is hard to know.
 First of all, if you are complaining about something like an essay because you think your paper is as good as Student A’s but Student A received an “A-” but you got a “B+,” you might not know what factors went into grading.
 It may actually be true that Student A wrote a more original and complex argument than you did, and provided stronger evidence, even though you believe your paper is pretty good.
 It may also be possible that Student A did significant revision and went to office hours, leading the instructor to acknowledge this effort in the grade even though the paper was on the cusp of a “B+” and an “A-.”

 Your instructor is unlikely to discuss all this with you because, frankly, what Student A does and what grades Student A receives are not your business.
-Probably you should never have mentioned in the first place that you are in college and still comparing grades because that’s what instructors expect middle school students to do.
 So, the instructor might offer to review your work but they are not going to compare your work to another student’s.
 Most likely they will offer to explain to you why you earned the grade you did, but will refuse to consider a grade change at all.

 But What If You Still Want to Challenge Your Grade?